 - No significant public concern was expressed during the public commenting period for this file.
-Follow up consultation and involvement of local community members has been recommended by the Board (see terms and conditions 22).
+Follow up consultation and involvement of local community members has been recommended (see terms and conditions 22 and 24).

 Technological innovations for which the effects are unknown: